deliveroo/deliveroo.engineering/_guidelines/01-naming-things.md

 We want it to be easy to locate the codebase for a given app, especially when hunting down issues.

-Fortunately we [honour 12factor](https://12factor.net/codebase), which means each app is backed by exactly one repo.
+Fortunately we [honour 12-factor](https://12factor.net/codebase), which means each app is backed by exactly one repo.

 Recommendation: App names should be exactly `roo-{repo}-{env}`, with the `roo-` prefix optional if unambigous.

-Examples: `restaurant-portal-staging`, `rooit-production`.
+Examples: `restaurant-portal-staging`, `rooit-production` (with the caveat that DNS places a 32-character limit on domain name parts).